mquandalle/meteor-typescript-compiler/README.md

 ## Install

-* From your Meteor project, type `meteor add orefalo:typescript-compiler`
+* From your Meteor project, type `meteor add meteortypescript:compiler`

 That's it!
 From now on, all `*.ts` files are dynamically compiled into Javascript (client and server).

 ## What's included?

-* Typescript compiler is the latest and greatest **0.9.1.1**.
+* Typescript compiler is the latest and greatest **1.x**
-* Compiler is used for server & client assets.
+* Compiler is used for server & client assets
+* Compilation uses ECMAScript5 generation on the server & ECMAScript3 on the client
 * Libraries are not included with the project (ie. lib.d.ts), please bundle them in your project.
-* Compilation uses ECMAScript5 generation on the server & ECMAScript3 on the client.
-* Full SourceMap support. **Featured disabled for now, issue with the TS compiler**

 ## Other projects